Robin (character): Bruce Wayne Junior

-For more information on a similar concept, see Damian Wayne, Bruce Wayne's son by Talia al Ghul.
-In the wake of his father's apparent death, his father's first Robin, Dick Grayson, took over as Batman with Damian serving as the new Robin.
-The version of Damian depicted in Batman: The Brave and the Bold has more in common with Bruce Jr. than with his portrayal in comics.

 Deathwing

 Introduced as an alternative Dick Grayson in the pages of Team Titans from a timeline when his Titan teammate Donna Troy had a son who was driven mad, took on the mantle of Lord Chaos and conquered his world.
 This version of Dick stayed in his identity of Nightwing and helped train squadrons of superpowered teenagers that became known as the Teen Titans.
 He was involved with the much younger Titan Mirage during this time.
-This alternative-future Nightwing came back in time and briefly joins the Team Titans when their mission takes them to their past, our present.
+This alternative-future Nightwing came back in time and briefly joins the Team Titans when their mission takes them to the present.
 This version of Nightwing, attacked and corrupted by a dark version of Raven shortly after his arrival, changes his name to "Deathwing", and serves as her assistant.
 He becomes so twistedly evil that he at one point tracks down his one-time lover, Mirage, and rapes her.
 She becomes pregnant and has a child named Julienne.

 During the Zero Hour event that retroactively erased this timeline, Mirage, Terra and Deathwing survive.
 It is later established that they are from the current timeline, and were shunted through time and given false memories by the Time Trapper, who wished to use them as sleeper agents against the time travel villain Extant.
 It is later revealed that Deathwing was not Dick Grayson, with his true identity never being uncovered.